mchrbn/unity-planetarium/README.md

 For the stars, you will need its right ascension (RA) and declination (DEC).
 [The HYG database](https://github.com/astronexus/HYG-Database) contains the RA and DEC of almost 120'000 stars.

+The latitude will be positive in North / negative in South.
+The longitude will be positive in East and negative in West.

 Assuming that you want to get the coordinates of a celestial object above Beijing (Lat: 39.9 / Long: 116.4), for the current time: